Before dawn on Sunday, March 6, 1836, the final assault began. By sunrise, all 188 defenders had been brutally killed.

 The platoons had loosely formed behind the orderly room, and I was chafing at the bit with impatience as I frequently reminded myself about the Army mantra, 'Hurry up and wait'.

 It was nearly 0700 hours when the company commander and first sergeant came out of the orderly room.
 Everyone went quiet as they quickly aligned themselves with their squad leaders.

 "Lock and Load!"
 The four infantry platoons shouted as they snapped to attention.

 "Platoon sergeants, report!"

 "All present or accounted for!"
 The first platoon sergeant responded with a salute.

 "Excellent!"
 The captain returned the salute.

 "Three unaccounted for!"
-I said from my position as acting platoon sergeant, with a snappy salute.
+I said as acting platoon sergeant with a snappy salute.

 "Thank you."
 The captain looked down in mock disappointment when he returned my salute.

 "All present!"
 The third platoon sergeant shouted with his salute.